 This slow pace is absurd and unacceptable for website translation.

-Ideally, new or updated content-regardless of medium, such as text, images, interactive applications, etc.-should be identified for translation, translated, edited, QA'd and published within one working day.
+Ideally, new or updated content-regardless of medium, such as text, images, interactive applications, etc.-should be identified for translation, translated, edited, QA'd and published in about one working day.

-That's an SLA that keeps pace with your online business.
+That's a turnaround that keeps pace with your online business.
 No legacy agency can reliably deliver website translations within that timeframe.

 To remain relevant, new translated content should appear on your site within one working day, not weeks.